 Although the history of the Baptist denomination in Woodstock goes back to at least 1834, when the first Free Christian Baptist Church was organized, there are records of Baptist meeting houses in Woodstock as early as 1813.
 This building, designed by Saint John architect D.E.
 Dunham, was finished in 1885, replacing a previous one destroyed by the great fire of 1881.
 The original design by Dunham was in the Gothic revival style.
-In 1906 a Union of the necessitated some modifications to accommodate the two congregations.
+In 1906 a Union of the Baptist and Free Christian Baptist Churches of Woodstock as the United Baptist Church, necessitated some modifications to accommodate the two congregations.
 Architect H.H.
 Mott significantly enlarged the building and added more classical elements to the design.